-Heads buils should be fully reproducible on any Linux-ish system (OSX build is not supported).
-If you don’t get the same hashes as reported on the release page, please file an issue against the reproducible build milestone.
+Heads builds will eventiually be fully reproducible again on any Linux-ish system (OSX build is not supported).
+If you don’t get the same hashes as reported on the release page, please search/file an issue with the reproducible build milestone.

 On a Fedora machine, install host build requirements packages as specified here.